herqooly/herqooly/README.md

 </p>

-MLJAR Studio is using Jupyter Notebook server and the Django server to store needed information.
-The frontend is created in the React.
+MLJAR Studio is using:

+ - Jupyter Notebook server for computation
+ - Django server to store needed information and manage the projects,
+ - react and redux in the frontend.

 ## Main Features